Allied military phonetic spelling alphabets: US Navy radiotelephony spelling alphabet

 The US Navy's first phonetic spelling alphabet was not used for radio, but was instead used on the deck of ships "in calling out flags to be hoisted in a signal".
-There were two alternative alphabets used, which were almost completely different to one another, with only the code word "Xray" in common.
+There were two alternative alphabets used, which were almost completely different from each other, with only the code word "Xray" in common.

 The US Navy's first radiotelephony phonetic spelling alphabet was published in 1913, in the Naval Radio Service's Handbook of Regulations developed by Captain William H. G. Bullard.
 The Handbook's procedures were described in the November 1917 edition of Popular Science Monthly.

 Joint Army/Navy radiotelephony spelling alphabet

-The Joint Army/Navy (JAN) spelling alphabet was developed by the Joint Board on November 13, 1940, and it took effect on March 1, 1941.
+The Joint Army/Navy (JAN) spelling alphabet was developed by the Joint Board on 13 November 1940, and it took effect on 1 March 1941.
 It was reformulated by the CCB following the entrance of the US into World War II by the CCB "Methods and Procedures" committee, and was used by all branches of the United States Armed Forces until the promulgation of its replacement, the ICAO spelling alphabet (Alfa, Bravo, etc.), in 1956.
 Before the JAN phonetic alphabet, each branch of the armed forces had used its own radio alphabet, leading to difficulties in interbranch communication.

 The US Army used this alphabet in modified form, along with the British Army and Canadian Army from 1943 onward, with "Sugar" replacing "Sail".

 The JAN spelling alphabet was used to name Atlantic basin storms during hurricane season from 1947 to 1952, before being replaced with a new system of using female names.

 Vestiges of the JAN spelling system remain in use in the US Navy, in the form of Material Conditions of Readiness, used in damage control.
 Dog, William, X-Ray, Yoke, and Zebra all reference designations of fittings, hatches, or doors.
 The response "Roger" for "· – ·" or "R", to mean "received", also derives from this alphabet.

 The names Able to Fox were also widely used in the early days of hexadecimal digital encoding of text, for speaking the hexadecimal digits A to F (equivalent to decimal 10 to 15), although the written form was simply the capital letters A to F.